Response Type Settings and Alert Generation

 How Response Type Settings Effect Alert Generation

-A key setting in determining how ZeroLock responds to suspected malware is Response Type.
+A key setting in determining how ZeroLock responds to suspected malware is the Response Type.
 As shown below, there are four (4) possible Response Types.

 • Do Nothing – ZeroLock will take no action other than generating an alert that possible malware was detected.